md-ashraf98/House-Price-Prediction-Website-Application/README.md

 6. **Using the Application:**
     - **Cover Page:** You'll start on the cover page.
 Click the "Let's Get Started" button to proceed to the main page.
     - **Main Page:**
-        - Enter the details of your property, such as location, number of bedrooms, bathrooms, area in square feet, furnishing status, Air Conditioning and Basement.
+        - Enter the details of your property, such as location, number of bedrooms, bathrooms, area in square feet, furnishing status, etc.
         - Click the "Predict Price" button to generate the estimated house price.
     - **View Prediction:** The predicted house price will be displayed on the main page in Indian Rupees.